paul-ylz-tw/infra101_guild/week1/README.md

 How can we automatically deliver configuration changes and ensure the app picks them up?

 (extra) How can we package the resulting VM image for reuse using Packer?

+143 is the exit status that the JVM will send to SystemD upon SIGTERM.